 Why not?
 I do not understand why the clergy of Saint Gertrude the Great refuse to investigate Novus Ordo Baptisms, and why they have attacked our practice of doing so.
 Why do they expose their people to the doubt that arises not only from an improperly performed Baptism, but also from all of the doubt and possible invalidity which arises from such a Baptism?
 Why not investigate?
 It takes only a few minutes to do a conditional Baptism.
-I do not understand why they have so much trust in the Novus Ordo, especially since they consider it to be a non-Catholic sect.
-If they investigate a protestant baptism, which I hope they do, on the grounds that the protestant church is a sect, then why do they not investigate baptisms done by the Novus Ordo, which they consider to be a sect?
-Is this logical and consistent?
-Yet they accuse us of being "soft" on the Novus Ordo.
+I do not understand why they have so much trust in the Novus Ordo, non-Catholic baptisms be investigated as to whether or not a valid rite was used.